 The surname Hackford was first found in Wiltshire at Axford, a hamlet in the Kennet Valley which dates back to 1184 when it was listed as Axeford.
 The place name literally means "ford by the ash-trees," having derived from the Old English words "aesc" + "ford."
 The family held a family seat at Ramsbury from ancient times.
 Today, Ramsbury is a village and civil parish that includes the hamlet Axford.
 It was originally spelt Ramesberrie.
 Ramsbury at the time of the Domesday Book was one of the larger holdings in the county of Wiltshire and consisted of 10 Mills.
 It was held by the Bishop of Salisbury.
 It also included Axford's Farm, from which the Axford family name is conjecturally descended.
 Axford's Farm is noted for its water mill.
 Axford is also a village in Hampshire, part of the civil parish of Nutley.

-Important Dates for the Hackford family
+Early History of the Hackford family

 This web page shows only a small excerpt of our Hackford research.
 Another 42 words (3 lines of text) covering the years 121 and 1216 are included under the topic Early Hackford History in all our PDF Extended History products and printed products wherever possible.